davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 a region of long-lived subduction accretion.
 The complex Late Cretaceous and Neogene tectonic processes that built the present Coast Ranges suggest several possible sources for the underlying mantle lithosphere.
-When restored for Neogene dextral offset, the position of of Crystal Knob suggests that its upper mantle underpinnings may have been emplaced as asthenospheric mantle upwelling into the Pacific-Farallon slab window [@Wilson2005].
+When restored for Neogene dextral offset, the position of Crystal Knob suggests that its upper mantle underpinnings may have been emplaced as asthenospheric mantle upwelling into the Pacific-Farallon slab window [@Wilson2005].
 Other workers [e.g. @Pikser2012] propose a shallowly-dipping stalled slab beneath the Coast Ranges